sithmel/json-key-value/README.md

 ### Filter data

 Using json-key-value in the backend to fetch a JSON from some source (db, file system, network) and filter the data needed.
 The `include` expression can be passed as query parameter or in the body, so that a browser can use a graphql like syntax to avoid overfetching.
-See the benchmarks[#benchmarks].
+See the [benchmarks](#benchmarks).

 ### Easy Data manipulation